philipp90schulte/Computational-Physics/README.md

 In the course we will use the GNU C++ compiler for Linux.
 For your homework, you can use any other C++ compiler.
 This could be for example the *Microsoft Visual C++ compiler* for Windows or *clang* which comes along with the XCode app on Mac OS.
 However be aware that using compiler specific extensions to C++ is strongly discouraged and may result in a compile failure in the Travis CI setup we are using to compile your homework (which will use GNU C++).

+If you want to use the Microsoft Visual C++ IDE, then check out the [Dreakspark](http://www.dreamspark.com/) web-page, where you should be able to get it for free as a student.
+Not however, that we will not be able to give you any support for this.

 # Github

 All program codes and lecture notes which will be published throughout the lecture will be made available via the Github website.
 Even more important,